petebachant/petebachant.github.io/_posts/2025-09-01-single-button.md

 then journal articles when ready.
-In addition to faster iteration cycle time, there would be no more "review anxiety," worrying about if you'll be asked to change something, either by the PI, a team member, or a referee.
+In addition to faster iteration cycle time, there would be no more "review anxiety," worrying about if you'll be asked to change something, either by the principal investigator (PI), a team member, or a referee.
 Just change the script or notebook and rerun the project.

 ## But what about the cost?

-Let's say you're with me so far and you believe that there are enough iterations done and enough waste to eliminate to justify fully automating research project workflows.
+Let's say you're with me so far---you believe that there are enough iterations done and enough waste to eliminate to justify fully automating research project workflows.
 With today's tools and best practices, what does it take